juliuschou/juliuschou-hellowWorldFlaskAWSElasticBeanstalkPipeline/helloContainer.md

 - Create a WORKDIRDIR folder named webapp.
 Create a Python script, like `app.py` in webapp folder, where you import Flask and initialize a Flask web application.

 1.3.  **Train scikit-learn Model**:
-- Train a new scikit-learn model.
+- Train a new scikit-learn model and dump the model into a joblib file.
+Copy the joblib to webapp.

 1.4.  **Load scikit-learn Model**: